shitfuckery/usb_stick/README.md

 <img width="100%" alt="A screenshot showing sample output of the command ls -l /dev/sd*" src="https://github.com/user-attachments/assets/16b1fa01-ea72-4e8c-883e-3ae78d1f8c96" />

 The sameple output shown above shows a single drive (/dev/sda) with two partitions (sda1 and sda2).
-You may see additional drivess in your output, this is normal and not a problem.
+You may see additional drives in your output, this is normal and not a problem.

 Now insert the Target USB stick and run the `ls -l /dev/sd*` command again, comparing the output against the earlier output.
 You will see a new drive listed.